openstreetmap/osmdbt/README.md

 * a user with REPLICATION attribute, and
 * a database containing an OSM database where this user has access.

-There is an (inofficial) `test/structure.sql` provided in this repository to set up an OSM database for testing.
+There is an unofficial `test/structure.sql` provided in this repository to set up an OSM database for testing.
 Do not use it for production, use the official way of installing an OSM database instead.